MohanGsk/ApplicationInsights-Home/app-insights-profiler-preview.md

 4. Update the following settings
     * Set ".Net Framework version" to v4.6.
     * Set "Always On" to On.
-    * Add app setting "APPINSIGHTS_INSTRUMENTATIONKEY" and set the value to the same instrumentation key used by the SDK.
+    * Add app setting "__APPINSIGHTS_INSTRUMENTATIONKEY__" and set the value to the same instrumentation key used by the SDK.
 4. Select "DEVELOPMENT TOOLS -> Extensions" to open Extensions blade.
 5. Click "Add" button and choose "Application Insights Profiler".
 6. After the extension is installed, the profiler agent will run as a continuous web job in the Web App.